Best Practices for Using a Rapid Palatal Expander Effectively

 - soups

 This can minimize discomfort while eating.
-It’s best to avoid like:
+It’s best to avoid hard foods like:

 - gum